 - reduce your need for surgical interventions or drug therapies

-Here are three of the top ways your physiotherapist can enhance your quality of life after fifty.
+Here are four of the top ways your physiotherapist can enhance your quality of life after fifty.

 Manage wear and tear

-None of us are immune to the impact of aging, but with the right care and support, we can manage its wear and tear.
+As we age, it’s natural to experience more ‘wear and tear’.
+None of us are immune to aging, but with the right care and support, we can manage these changes and still continue to live an active and healthy lifestyle.

 Maintain strength and mobility